+Used for their effects on anxiety, among other problems, benzodiazepines are a group of prescription tranquilizers that are also referred to as anxiolytics (or anti-anxiety medications) or sedatives.
 Some of the most commonly prescribed benzodiazepines include Valium, Xanax, and Ativan.
-Ultra-short acting benzos will manifest their effects for a several minutes, while long acting varieties may stick around for hours.
-In effect, the withdrawal symptoms from ultra-short acting benzos can also be particularly short while long acting options will only manifest withdrawal symptoms after about one to two days.
+Ultra-short-acting benzos manifest their effects for several minutes, while long-acting varieties may stick around for hours.
+In effect, the withdrawal symptoms from ultra-short-acting benzos can also be concise, while long-acting options will only manifest withdrawal symptoms after about one to two days.
+Used to sedate and tranquilize the system, benzodiazepines work directly on the central nervous system to relax muscles and reduce anxiety and stress.
+Some of the short-term effects of benzos include:

 - Slowed breathing